clojure-emacs/clojure-ts-mode/README.md

 ### What `clojure-mode` features are currently missing?

-As of version 0.4.x, the most obvious missing feature are the various refactoring commands in `clojure-mode`.
+As of version 0.4.x, `clojure-ts-mode` provides almost all `clojure-mode` features.
+Currently only a few refactoring commands are missing.

 ### Does `clojure-ts-mode` work with CIDER?